-The stock development from 1985-2020 for the most important types of machinery are shown in Figures 3.3.44-3.3.51 below.
+The stock development from 1985-2021 for the most important types of machinery are shown in Figures 3.3.44-3.3.51 below.
 The stock data are also listed in Annex 3.B.11, together with figures for load factors, engine sizes and annual working hours.
 As regards stock data for the remaining machinery types, please refer to (Winther et al., 2006).

 It is important to note that key experts in the field of industrial non-road activities assume a significant decrease in the activities for 2009 due to the global financial crisis.
-This reduction is in the order of 25 % for 2009 for industrial non-road in general (pers. comm.
+This reduction is in the order of 25 % for 2009 for industrial non-road activities in general (pers. comm.
 Per Stjernqvist, Volvo Construction Equipment 2010).
-For fork lifts 5 % and 20 % reductions are assumed for 2008 and 2009, respectively (pers. comm.
+For fork lifts 5 % and 20 % activity reductions are assumed for 2008 and 2009, respectively (pers. comm.
 Peter H. Møller, Rocla A/S).

 For agriculture, the total number of agricultural tractors and harvesters per year are shown in the Figures 3.3.44-3.3.45, respectively.
-The figures clearly show a decrease in the number of small machines, these being replaced by machines in the large engine-size ranges.